Weak commodity prices weigh on European shares

 (Reuters) - European stocks benchmark fell on Tuesday after recording its strongest session in four months a day earlier as heavyweight mining and energy stocks retreated on weaker commodity prices.

-The pan-regional STOXX 600 index fell 0.2% in early trading, following Asian markets into the red after China’s top banking and insurance regulator expressed caution over the risk of bubbles bursting in foreign markets.
+The pan-regional STOXX 600 index fell 0.2%, following Asian markets into the red after China’s top banking and insurance regulator expressed caution about the risk of asset bubbles in foreign markets.

-Oil majors Royal Dutch Shell, BP and Total fell between 1% and 2% as crude prices dropped on worries about slowing demand in China.
-[O/R]
+Oil majors Royal Dutch Shell, BP and Total fell between 1.3% and 2.4% as crude prices dropped on worries about slowing demand in China.

+German remote connectivity software company TeamViewer rose 3.6% after it said it had acquired Upskill, a U.S. company that specialises in augmented reality applications for front-line workers.

+Britain’s third-largest homebuilder Taylor Wimpey rose 2.3% after it said the 2021 selling season has started well and that it resumed dividend payment as promised.

-German meal-kit delivery company HelloFresh shares, which have more than doubled in the past year, fell 4.6% even as the company reported fourth-quarter sales above market expectations.
+Among decliners, HelloFresh shares, which have more than doubled in the past year, fell 4.1% even as the German meal-kit delivery company reported fourth-quarter sales above market expectations.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva